 Talk to your teachers in school; they can offer advice and practical support and can put you in touch with other people who might also be able to help.

-You can also talk to the Young Carers Support Worker at Market House or you check out the Shetland Carers website or Facebook pages which have some useful links and information.
+You can also talk to the Young Carers Support Worker at Market House or you check out the Shetland Carers website or Facebook page which have some useful links and information.
 Here at VAS we have a young carers group that regularly meet up for a chat and a coffee with our worker.

 "It's so helpful to share these things with people who just get what you are going through without you having to explain it all"